Ricardosgeral/relier/README.md

 ![page6](Nextion/GUI/page6.PNG)

 This page appears once the *Start* green button in **Main menu** is released.
-Each time the acquisition systems records a set of values, the LED will blink with a green color.
-After a couple of seconds, the data being recorded appears in the screen and is updated at a constant rate (interval  defined in the *General settings*).
+After a couple of seconds, the data being recorded appears in the screen and is updated at a constant rate (*interval* input parameter).

 If 'Google Sheets' option has been selected, the first reading can take more than normal (due to the request to access the Google API).

+Each time the acquisition system records a set of values, the LED will blink with a green color.

 If you want to stop the test, prior to the test duration defined in settings, just press the *Red button*, which will redirect you to the **Stop sensor data recording** confirmation page.

 When the chosen test duration is achieved, the server stops acquiring the data.
-The buzz emits some sounds (SOS in morse code! :) ), and screen is set to *Credits* page.
+The buzz emits some sounds (SOS in morse code! :) ), and the screen is sent to *Credits* page.

-**Note:** if you want to record data 'forever', set the *Test time duration* to **0**.
+**Note:** if you want to record data 'forever', set the *Test time duration* input parameter to **0**.
-Actually, it will not record forever. *'Forever'* should be understood as 2 months (86400 minutes!).
+Actually, it will not record indefinitely. *'Forever'* should be understood as 2 months (86400 minutes!).

 ### *7 - Stop sensors data recording*
 ![page7](Nextion/320x240/page7-stop0.png)